Carvoeiro, Portugal

 When we asked people about industries and career opportunities in Carvoeiro, they reponded:

 "In Carvoeiro, foreigners often find employment in the tourism industry, working in hotels, restaurants, and bars.
 They may also work as tour guides, providing insights into the local culture and attractions.
 Some foreigners work in real estate, helping other expats to find homes or vacation properties.
 Others may find jobs in retail shops or local businesses.
 There are also opportunities for foreigners to teach English or other languages in local schools or private institutions.
-Additionally, some foreigners may work remotely in various fields such as IT, marketing, or writing, among others," said one expat who made the move to Carvoeiro.
+Additionally, some foreigners may work remotely in various fields such as IT, marketing, or writing, among others," explained one expat living in Carvoeiro, Portugal.

 What is life like in Carvoeiro?